Side effects of taking the pill

-The combined pill can have side-effects, but don’t be put off oral contraceptives all together.
+The combined oral contraceptive pill can have side-effects, but don’t be put off altogether.
 Lynn Hearton, helpline and information services manager at Family Planning Association, says there’s usually an easy explanation.

 Charlotte* 24, said: “I’d been on the pill for two years when I noticed a huge decline in my sex drive.
 I just wasn’t in the mood for sex with my boyfriend.
 Ever.
 It’s made the pill a far too effective contraceptive tool because I’ve just stopped having sex altogether.”

 The solution: It might be ‘life’ that’s to blame – not the pill.

 Lynn says: “There is no scientific evidence to support the claims that taking a hormonal contraceptive reduces your libido.
 If anything, being free from the anxiety of pregnancy can boost libido as you can have sex anytime and anywhere.

 “It’s worth examining what else is happening in your life that may affect your libido.
 A women’s sex drive is always going up and down because it’s emotionally linked.
 There are a number of different things that affect libido including tiredness, stress, bereavement, or simply the fact you’re going off your partner.

 “But if you are really convinced it’s your pill then talk to your doctor about changing brands.”